As usual, click any photo to bring up a larger version.

 This is an old hand-me-down bed frame.
 Several years ago I replaced the worn and twisted metal clips that held it together with newer, beefier, metal clips.
 That was a mistake, as they did not last.

 I am now replacing them with bed bolts.
 I've had great success with bed bolts.
 They produce a strong and solid joint that does not squeek or wiggle.
-I've most recently used them in the cafe cart project, but I've also used them in a shaker bed project.
+I've most recently used them in the cafe cart project, but I've also used them in a another bed furniture project.
 Both of those projects are linked down at the bottom of this page.

 The old metal clips interlock, and they seem great for the "knock-down" ability of the bed frame.
 But over time, they just bent, leaving a bed frame that is loose and squeaky.